Top 10 Cities That Broke World Records (Good & Bad)

 This record highlight the serious issues faced by humanity due to industrializations and rapid urbanization.

-Tokyo has the record for being the most populated metropolitan area.
-The population is over 37 million people.
+Tokyo is famous all around the world and is recorded to be the most populated metropolitan area in world.
+The population of Tokyo is about 37 million people.

 Although the city has a massive population but still the city runs smoothly and efficiently.
 This city has advanced infrastructure and public transport as well.